 The castle is open year-round and you can buy tickets online in advance to go inside.
-The only difference is that the amazing views that you normally would visit to take pictures of the castle from is closed during the winter.
+The only difference is that the amazing views that you normally would visit to take pictures of the castle are closed during the winter.

 However, if you’d still like to get to those Instagram viewpoints even during winter, read about visiting Neuschwanstein castle in winter without missing anything!

 If you’re looking to get a little bit of that winter magic that Europe provides, there is no better place than Neuschwanstein Castle!